Three alternative interpretations of the evil horn of Daniel 8

 The other responded:

-Daniel 8 does not mention the first kingdom of Daniel 7 (Babylon).
-Neither does it mention the last (eternal) kingdom.
-It rather focuses on and provides additional information about the main evil character in the book of Daniel, symbolized by an evil horn-king in Daniel 7 and Daniel 8.
+Daniel 8 does not mention the first kingdom of Daniel 7 (Babylon) or the last (eternal) kingdom.
+Instead, it focuses on and provides additional information about the main evil character in the book of Daniel, symbolized by an evil horn-king in both Daniel 7 and 8.
 Most of Daniel 8 is devoted to this king.

-The same symbol (horn) is used for both.
-If a distinction had been intended, the best way would have been to use a different symbol.
+The same symbol (a horn) is used for both.
+If a distinction had been intended, one way would have been to use a different symbol.

-In Daniel 9:22-23, Gabriel said that he came to give Daniel an understanding of “the vision.”
-This would be the vision in Daniel 8.
+In Daniel 9:22-23, Gabriel said that he came to give Daniel an understanding of “the vision,” which would be the vision in Daniel 8.

 In Daniel 10-12, Daniel receives a “message” to explain the “vision” (Dan 10:1, 14).
 This also refers to the vision in Daniel 8, for that is the last “vision” before Daniel 10.

-This principle implies that the vision of Daniel 8 elaborates on the vision of Daniel 7, which supports the conclusion that the little horn in Daniel 8 represents the same force as the little horn in Daniel 7.
+This principle implies that the vision of Daniel 8 elaborates on the vision of Daniel 7, which supports the conclusion that the little horns in Daniel 7 and 8 represent the same entity7.

 THREE INTERPRETATIONS